bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Rain
+- Sleet
-- 83% humidity
+- 86% humidity
-- 9 mph wind
+- 10 mph wind
 - 100% cloud cover
 - 28 AQI 🟩
 - 0.3 inches of rain in the past 24 hours